porsche-design-system/porsche-design-system/packages/components/src/components/form/text-field-wrapper/text-field-wrapper.examples.md

-# Text Field
+# Text Field Wrapper

-The **Text Field** component is a styling wrapper for the native HTML input types and is essential for mostly any form.
+The `p-text-field-wrapper` component is a styling wrapper for the native HTML input types and is essential for mostly any form.

 A `label` is a caption which informs the user what information a particular form field is asking for.
-The **Text Field Wrapper** component can be used with or without a label but it's recommended to keep the label visible for better accessibility whenever possible.
+The `p-text-field-wrapper` component can be used with or without a label but it's recommended to keep the label visible for better accessibility whenever possible.
 When used without a label, it's best practice to provide a descriptive label text for screen readers.

 While a `placeholder` is optional but recommended to be set whenever bits of example content or hints shall be shown to give the user visual cues to fill out the form.